L-R: Gerry Freeman, James Telesforde John, Hugh ‘Chris’ Erickson, Jomo Jack and Leon King

 It is alleged that on August 8, members of the Royal Virgin Islands Police Force (RVIPF) received intelligence that Jack had entered the Territory from Antigua at Beef Island Airport.
 Graham said Police believe that his visit was in no way to take part in the Emancipation celebrations, but rather he came to shepherd the sale of cocaine.

-Graham said armed with the information, Police followed him and later that day observed he had a meeting with King in town.
+Armed with the information, Police followed him and later that day observed he had a meeting with King in town.
 Jack had reservations at the Fort Burt Hotel.

-Graham said King was driving a bronze Kia vehicle #PI 203.
+King was driving a bronze Kia vehicle #PI 203.
 He stated that on August 9, the surveillance continued where Police observed the same Kia jeep exiting the parking lot of Fort Burt Hotel and drove to the car park adjacent to the Central Administration Complex.

 The Kia jeep parked next to a Rav4 #PV 13225 and there, the drivers of both vehicles then got out and stood at the rear of the Rav4 vehicle and appeared to have been conducting an inspection.
 They all got into their respective vehicles and drove off in different directions.
 At the time, the drivers were not identified by Police due to the distance from which the observation was being conducted.